Close Menu

 Try your best to manage stress: Stress has been known to make MS symptoms worse.
 In order to handle stress, you can try yoga, reading, or writing in a journal.
 Other people spend time with friends or family.
 Whatever works for you, find an activity that helps you control your feelings of stress.

-HOW YOUR DOCTOR CAN HELP AFTER YOUR MULTIPLE SCLEROSIS DIAGNOSIS
+HOW YOUR DOCTOR CAN HELP WITH YOUR MULTIPLE SCLEROSIS

 First, your doctor needs to state that your Multiple Sclerosis was found through medical testing.
 For example, you will have an MRI showing white matter lesions deep in the brain.
 Over time, you may have multiple MRI tests that show the white matter lesions are becoming worse.
 You may also have spinal tap testing for oligoclonal bands.